 Tip: Consider buying meat from a local butcher shop or a farmer’s market, where you can often find high-quality, locally sourced cuts of meat.

-See also How to cook haricot verts
+See also How long to cook steak strips in air fryer

 When it comes to size, choose a roast that is large enough to feed your guests and allow for leftovers, as pot roast is delicious when reheated.
 Aim for 1/2 to 3/4 pound of meat per person.
 Keep in mind that the meat will shrink during cooking, so a larger roast may be necessary.